busranurok/Pokemon/README.md

 - [Json] -

 ### Upcoming Features
+- UI test.
--
+- Better Design.
+- Styling definitions for textviews and buttons etc.

 ## 🔧 How to Setup
-Just download and run with Xcode
+Just download and run with Xcode.

-## ℹ️ How to Use
+### Compatibility
+>  macOS 11.0 or top version and Requires a Mac with an Apple M1 or higher chip.

 ### 📷 Photo
 <p align="center">